Flemish dialects: Terminology

-MultiTree considers Flemish to include the four principal Dutch dialects in the Flemish region (Flanders): Brabantian, East Flemish, West Flemish and Limburgish as well as three other dialects.
 Glottolog considers Western Flemish to be a separate language, classified as a part of the Southwestern Dutch family together with the Zeelandic language.
 According to Glottolog, Western Flemish includes the dialects of French Flemish and West Flemish.
 Brabantian and East Flemish are classified as Dutch dialects, under the Central Southern Dutch dialect group.
 Ethnologue considers Limburgish and West Flemish to be separate (regional) languages.

 Characteristics

-Dutch is the majority language in northern Belgium, being used in written language by three-fifths of the population of Belgium.
-It is one of the three national languages of Belgium, together with French and German, and is the only official language of the Flemish Region.
+Dutch is the majority language in Belgium, used in the written language by three-fifths of the population of Belgium.
+It is one of the three national and state languages of Belgium, together with French and German, and is the only official language of the Flemish Region.

-The various Dutch dialects spoken in Belgium contain a number of lexical and a good amount of grammatical features that distinguish them from the standard Dutch.
-Basic Dutch words can have a completely different meaning in Flemish or imply different context.
-As in the Netherlands, the pronunciation of Standard Dutch is affected by the native dialect of the speaker.
+The various Dutch dialects spoken in Belgium contain a number of lexical and grammatical features that distinguish them from the standard Dutch.
+Standard Dutch words can have a completely different meaning in Flemish or imply different context, comparable to the differences between the British and North American variants of English.
+As is also the case in the Netherlands, the pronunciation of Standard Dutch is affected by the native dialect of the speaker.

 All Dutch dialect groups spoken in Belgium are spoken in adjacent areas of the Netherlands as well.
 East Flemish forms a continuum with both Brabantic and West Flemish.
 Standard Dutch is primarily based on the Hollandic dialect (spoken in the Western provinces of the Netherlands) and to a lesser extent on Brabantian, which is the dominant dialect in Flanders, as well as in the south of the Netherlands.